neelsmith/latin-corpus/guide/querying/morphology/index.md

 ```

-The `andMorphMatches` method with apply logical `and` to require that the token matches *all* the listed properties.
+The `andMorphMatches` method applies logical `and` to require that the token matches *all* the listed properties.

 ```scala mdoc:silent